BellaGerald/BellaGerald/README.md

 # 👋 Hi there, I'm Bella!

 Welcome to my GitHub!
 I'm a **data analytics student** on a mission to turn raw data into meaningful stories and smart decisions.
-Currently learning and building with:

-🛠 **Tools & Tech:**
+---

+## 💻 Tech Stack:
+Here's what I'm learning and working with right now:

-- **SQL** – My go-to language for querying and transforming data
+- **SQL** – Querying, transforming, and analyzing data like a boss
-- **Looker** – Exploring data with the power of LookML
+- **Looker** – Writing LookML to create reusable and scalable data models
-- **Tableau** – Crafting interactive dashboards & data visualizations
+- **Tableau** – Creating beautiful and insightful dashboards
-- **Domo** – Automating data pipelines and building reports
+- **Domo** – Building reports and automating data flows
-- **Power BI** – Connecting data to insights for business solutions
+- **Power BI** – Turning raw data into business intelligence gold

+---

+## 🎉 Fun Facts About Me:
+- I love **hiking** and getting lost in nature trails 🥾🌲
+- Traveling is my favorite way to get inspired — new places, new perspectives ✈️🌍
+- Cooking is my creative escape — data by day, spices by night 🍳📊
+- I’m obsessed with dashboards — I’ll make one for anything (even my sleep schedule!)
+- My playlists are as carefully curated as my datasets 🎶📈

 ---